-Keep reading for our six-step guide on how to crate train your puppy.
+Please keep reading for our six-step guide on how to crate train your puppy.

 Choosing a Crate for your puppy

-Crates come in all shapes, sizes, colors and materials.
+Crates come in all shapes, sizes, colours and materials.
 What is most important for your puppy is the size.
 The perfect crate should be large enough for standing, sitting and stretching but not so large that your dog can make a mess at one end and ignore it.

 Making it Cozy